corda/CSDE-cordapp-template-kotlin/README.md

 4. Continue chatting within the chat entry with the counterparty. `UpdateChatFlow`

 ### Prerequisites
-- Corda CLI; version should matching that of the Corda combined worker image used
+- Corda CLI; version should match that of the Corda combined worker image used
 - Docker

 ### Setting up